lisekyle/image-overlay-grid/README.md

 # Jellyvision Audition
-## Modern UI Engineer
+**Modern UI Engineer**

 This framework places text over an image on a vertical and horizontal grid.
-It uses BEM notation, Sass Loops & Operators, and super-fun-happy Daria quotes.
+It uses [BEM notation](https://en.bem.info/method/definitions/), [SassScript](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#control_directives__expressions), and super-fun-happy Daria quotes.

 Each image overlay section inherits a `$max-width` variable (which can be changed based on the image size).
 In this scenario, all our images are 960px.